harry-dev-general/mbh/docs/02-features/vessel-tracking/FIXED_VESSEL_LOCATIONS.md

 ### Staff Perspective
 1. When completing Post-Departure Checklist for Work Boat or Ice Cream Boat:
    - No location capture button appears
-   - Fixed location is displayed automatically
+   - Marina berth location is displayed automatically
    - Location is saved with checklist submission

 2. When viewing vessel locations:
-   - Fixed vessels show lock icon
+   - Marina berth vessels show lock icon
    - No "last updated" timestamp
-   - Clear indication of permanent location
+   - Clear indication of permanent marina berth

 ### Management Perspective
-1. Cannot manually update location for fixed vessels
+1. Cannot manually update location for marina berth vessels
-2. Always see current fixed location on dashboard
+2. Always see current marina berth location on dashboard
-3. Historical checklists still record the fixed location
+3. Historical checklists still record the marina berth location

 ## Benefits

-1. **Consistency**: These vessels always show at correct locations
+1. **Consistency**: These vessels always show at correct marina locations
-2. **Clarity**: Clear visual distinction between fixed and dynamic locations
+2. **Clarity**: Clear visual distinction between marina berths and dynamic locations
-3. **Simplicity**: Staff don't need to capture location for stationary vessels
+3. **Simplicity**: Staff don't need to capture location for marina-berthed vessels
 4. **Accuracy**: Prevents accidental location updates

-## Adding New Fixed Vessels
+## Adding New Marina Berth Vessels

-To add a new vessel with fixed location:
+To add a new vessel with marina berth:

 1. Add to `fixedLocations` object in each file:
    - `management-dashboard.html`